 - Interest rate moves: The price of existing bonds will rise or fall inversely to the direction of interest rates.
 If rates rise, the price of bonds will fall.
 Meanwhile, if rates fall, the price of bonds will rise, as you can see in the chart.

 Because a bond’s price fluctuates – changing its yield – you’ll want to look at the bond’s yield to maturity to see what return it could offer you.
-Premium bonds will offer a yield to maturity that’s less than the stated coupon, while discount bonds will offer a yield that’s higher than it.
+Premium bonds will offer a yield to maturity that’s less than the stated coupon, while discount bonds will offer a yield that’s higher than the coupon.

-How are bonds rated?
+How bonds are rated

 Bonds are rated on the quality of their issuer.
 The higher the issuer’s quality, the lower the interest rate the issuer will have to pay, all else equal.
 That is, investors demand a higher return from corporations or governments that they view as riskier.